 - to provide ongoing information about our products and services to people that we believe may be interested;

-- to comply with legal obligations; and
+- to comply with legal and regulatory obligations; and

 - to recruit employees and contractors.